 “Gamification is productive.
-It produces positive emotion, stronger social relationship, the sense of accomplishment, and for participants who are a part of an NDIS community, the chance to get rewarded by the organisation.”
+It produces positive emotion, stronger social relationships, a sense of accomplishment, and for participants who are part of an NDIS community, the chance to get rewarded by the organisation.”

 Gamification improving goals outcome and NDIS reporting

-This month new feature meeting led by Matthew introduced NDIS gamification to Datanovians.
+This month’s new feature meeting led by Matthew introduced NDIS gamification to Datanovians.
 He advises that to be effective, gamification in NDIS should include key elements from game thinking/design: meaning, mastery, and autonomy.

 Goal.
 “The specific outcome that participants will work to achieve.
-We focus their attention and continually orients their participation throughout and working towards the goal.
+We focus their attention and continually orient their participation throughout and work towards the goal.

 Rules.
 The “limitations on how participants can achieve the goal.
 By removing or limiting the obvious ways of getting to the goal, the rules push participants to explore previously uncharted possibilities spaces.
 They unleash creativity and foster strategic thinking.